ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

-the priorities of the organization, and thus most of its effort and energies, are focussed on procuring and operating on-premises commodity computing and storage hardware - to the extent that many of those expert analysts spend most of their time answering basic help-desk questions or performing routine operational duties for those systems.
+the priorities of the organization, and thus most of its effort and energies, are focussed on procuring and operating on-premises commodity computing and storage hardware - to the extent that many of those experts spend most of their time answering basic help-desk questions or performing routine operational duties for those systems.

 ## What should today’s R&D computing support focus on?